undertourism.eu·also at undertourism.online·undertourism.info·undertourism.srl

 Where to stay

-Accommodation in the sierra is almost entirely rural — casas rurales and small hotels, no international chains.
+Accommodation in the sierra is almost entirely rural: casas rurales and small hotels, no international chains.
 In Tolox, the Cerro de Híjar rural hotel occupies a hillside position above the village with views across the Guadalhorce valley and an Andalusian-cuisine restaurant (to verify current operation).
 The Hostal Boutique Tolox Sierra de las Nieves in the old town offers small-hotel comfort in the village centre (hostaltoloxsierradelasnieves.com).
 In Yunquera, several self-catering rural houses operate through escapadarural.com and similar platforms, most with terraces facing the pinsapo slopes.
-El Burgo has a rural complex that also organises guided hikes, via ferrata and horse riding (to verify current operation).
+El Burgo has a rural complex that also organises activities, from guided hikes to via ferrata and horse riding (to verify current operation).
 Istán is the quietest base, useful if you want proximity to the reservoir and the southern approaches.
-Booking ahead is essential from late April through June and again in September; many rural properties have only two or three rooms.
+Reserve early from late April through June and again in September; many rural properties have only two or three rooms.

 What to eat

-The sierra kitchen is Andalusian mountain cooking: robust, olive-oil-forward, shaped by centuries of subsistence agriculture and the Moorish legacy that never entirely left.
-Migas — pan-fried breadcrumbs with chorizo, bacon and peppers — are the hiker's breakfast across the villages.
+The sierra kitchen is Andalusian mountain cooking, robust and olive-oil-forward, shaped by centuries of subsistence agriculture and a Moorish legacy that never entirely left.
+Migas, pan-fried breadcrumbs with chorizo, bacon and peppers, are the hiker's breakfast across the villages.
 Gazpacho and salmorejo appear everywhere in summer; in the cooler months they give way to puchero (chickpea-and-meat stew) and potaje de berros (watercress soup).
-Game has been central to the local diet since Moorish times — rabbit, partridge and wild boar feature on most village menus.
+Game has been central to the local diet since Moorish times, so rabbit, partridge and wild boar feature on most village menus.
 Kid goat (cabrito) is the prestige dish for feast days.
-Local goat cheeses, olive oil from the surrounding Guadalhorce valley groves, and honey from the sierra's flora are the main artisan products to take home.
+The artisan products to take home are local goat cheeses and honey from the sierra's flora, plus olive oil from the surrounding Guadalhorce valley groves.
 In Tolox, the village's thermal spring (Fuente Amargosa) is a minor local institution; the water is sulphurous and taken medicinally rather than for pleasure, but the setting beside the river is pleasant.

 What to do

-Walk the Quejigales–Torrecilla trail (approximately 7 km one way from the Quejigales recreational area to the summit at 1,919 m): the classic route, with the best pinsapo stands at mid-altitude and a 360-degree panorama at the top taking in the coast, the Strait of Gibraltar and on clear days the Atlas mountains of Morocco.
+Walk the Quejigales–Torrecilla trail (approximately 7 km one way from the Quejigales recreational area to the summit at 1,919 m): the classic route, with the best pinsapo stands at mid-altitude and a 360-degree panorama at the top that takes in the coast and the Strait of Gibraltar, and on clear days the Atlas mountains of Morocco.
 The Charco de la Virgen trail from Tolox (5 km) follows the Río Grande gorge through riparian forest.
 The Mirador Luis Ceballos above Yunquera puts you at eye level with the oldest firs.
 For caving, the GESM shaft and associated cave system near the Quejigales area require a permit and specialist equipment; the Sima de la Tinaja near Tolox is accessible on foot.
 Visit the Tolox thermal baths (Fuente Amargosa) in the village.
-Day-trip to Ronda (30–40 minutes by car from El Burgo or Yunquera) for the gorge, the bullring and the old town.
+Finish with Ronda (30–40 minutes by car from El Burgo or Yunquera): the gorge first, then the bullring and the old town.

 How to travel here